kwoo99/rsvpbot/README.md

 # Important!

 Please contact me for the bot_token.
+The code cannot work without it.
 Until I can figure out how to properly upload it to github without Discord's security team reseting my bots token for doing so, I will need to give the token to you by message.